Skip to content

 • The metadata files can be created at any time, but the system will validate them before the changes are committed.

-e.g. The g3t utilities meta create will use the metadata identifiers specified on the g3t add command:
+e.g. The g3t meta init will use the metadata identifiers specified on the g3t add command:

 g3t add myfile.cram --patient P0 --specimen P0-BoneMarrow --task_id P0-Sequencing